A speed test comparing all the most popular UHS-II and UHS-I memory cards in the Sony RX10 II.

 Best SD Memory Cards For The Sony RX10 II

-Usually all Sony cameras perform just about the same with the SD memory card speed tests.
+Usually, all Sony cameras perform just about the same speed tests as the SD memory card.
 This is because Sony cameras have a bus speed bottleneck of about 32MB/s.
 No card performs faster than this.
-Since most SD memory cards these days can usually read and write at great speeds then this, we see all the cards giving very similar performance results.
+Since most SD memory cards these days can usually read and write at greater speeds then this, we see all the cards giving very similar performance results.
 But there is more to it than this.

-Sony RX10 II memory card write speeds are determined by shooting in burst mode, filming it, then averaging the time it took to clear the buffer and the data shot during a set time.
-Three tests are done shooting RAW and the results are averaged.
+Sony RX10 II memory card write speeds are determined by shooting in burst mode, filming it, and then averaging the time it took to clear the buffer and the data shot during a set time.
+Three tests were done on shooting RAW, and the results were averaged.

 USB 3.0 read and write speeds are determined using Crystal Disk on Windows 10.